Our History

 OUR HERITAGE

-In pursuit of these objectives the first local church in the United States was organized by BWOM in Silver Spring, Maryland on August 16, 1990.
-Today Bethel World Outreach Ministries International is a premier multicultural, missions-oriented, disciple-making organization with more than 200 churches and ministries in Africa, Europe, Asia, United States of America and the Caribbean.
+In pursuit of these objectives, the first local church in the United States was organized by BWOM in Silver Spring, Maryland, on August 16, 1990.
+Today, Harvest Intercontinental Ministries Unlimited is a premier multicultural, mission-oriented, disciple-making organization with more than 450 churches and ministries in Africa, Europe, Asia, Australia, the United States of America, and South America.
 In March 1999, Bishop Darlingston Johnson commissioned Rev. Obadiah & Elizabeth Swen to plant a church in the Northern Virginia area.
-The first service was held on March 7, 1999 at Deacon Hannibal & Edith Brumskine residence in Alexandria, VA.
+The first service was held on March 7, 1999, at Deacon Hannibal & Edith Brumskine’s residence in Alexandria, VA.

-March 7, 1999: First service held at Deacon Hannibal & Edith Brumskine residence in Alexandria, VA.
+March 7, 1999: First service held at Deacon Hannibal & Edith Brumskine’s residence in Alexandria, VA.
 (12 persons Present), Church Anniversary.

 March 12, 1999: Begin holding services at the Econo Lodge Hotel, Falls Church, VA

-June 2001: Relocated and begin holding services at the Best Western Hotel, Alexandria, VA
+June 2001: Relocated and began holding services at the Best Western Hotel, Alexandria, VA

 October 2002: Purchased The Glory Center, 8305 Richmond Hwy # 2A & 3A, Present Sanctuary

-May 2003: Begin holding services in The Glory Center, Our Permanent Home.
+May 2003: Began holding services in The Glory Center.

 November 15: Pastor Obadiah Swen’s Birthday